From Time Immemorial: Further debate

-Anthony Lewis, in an opinion piece for The New York Times, compared American and Israeli responses to the book:

-Israelis have not gushed over the book as some Americans have.
+Anthony Lewis, in an opinion piece for The New York Times, compared American and Israeli responses to the book:Israelis have not gushed over the book as some Americans have.
 Perhaps that is because they know the reality of the Palestinians' existence, as great Zionists of the past knew.
 Perhaps it is because most understand the danger of trying to deny a people identity.
-As Professor Porath says, "Neither historiography nor the Zionist cause itself gains anything from mythologizing history."
+As Professor Porath says, "Neither historiography nor the Zionist cause itself gains anything from mythologizing history."According to Rael Isaac, "most notices in Israel were favorable, and the book is being published by the Kibbutz Hameuchad—a Labor publishing house—which has assigned it to one of Israel's top translators."